rdebusscher/microstream-spring-boot-patterns/README.md

 Each Repository Spring bean has a constructor that takes the _StorageManager_ as a parameter.
 The _Root_ object is retrieved from this parameter so that the _Repository_ code can delegate actions on the _database_ to the _Root_ object.

 Have a look at the file _commands.txt_ for the example of CURL commands that the application support.

+# Plain

+Without the integration code, see directory _plain_.

+You can compare the previous example with the code where we do not use the MicroStream Spring Boot integration.
+The only difference is in how the configuration values for the _StorageManager_ are retrieved.

+Within the class *DataConfiguration* we now create an *EmbeddedStorageFoundation* instance ourselves instead of letting the integration code do this for ourselves.
+The configuration is read from a properties file and the location of that file is retrieved from the Spring Boot configuration.
+Of course, we might also read the individual configuration values from the Spring Boot configuration just as the integration does.

+Other than this, the project code is identical to the previous example.